 Remove any excess glue and place the blank down to harden.
 Leave for 30 minutes.

 Step 3 – Barrel Trimming

 Use a barrel trimmer to remove excess glue from the blanks.
 Insert the drill shaft down into the brass tube and power up the drill.

 Remove the excess glue to square up the ends of the barrel.

 The end of the blank is left clean and square.

 Step 4 – Lathe Assembly

-If you are using the Deluxe Pen Mandrel, fit the tapered end into the headstock.
+If you are using the Adjustable Pen Mandrel, fit the tapered end into the headstock.
 Make sure the tapered bushings are in place to protect the collet using the correct bushing set.
-If you are using the Evolution Compression Pen Mandrel insert the fixed tapered end into the headstock.
+If you are using the Axminster Woodturning Compression Pen Mandrel insert the fixed tapered end into the headstock.
 Assemble the bushings and pen blank(s) as illustrated.
 Bring the tailstock with the live centre into contact with the mandrel which will centre the whole assembly.
 Clamp the tailstock in position.
-Tighten the end collet and the end nut if using the Deluxe Pen Mandrel.
+Tighten the end collet and the end nut if using the Adjustable Pen Mandrel.